google/comprehensive-rust/src/welcome.md

 [![GitHub contributors](https://img.shields.io/github/contributors/google/comprehensive-rust?style=flat-square)](https://github.com/google/comprehensive-rust/graphs/contributors)
 [![GitHub stars](https://img.shields.io/github/stars/google/comprehensive-rust?style=flat-square)](https://github.com/google/comprehensive-rust/stargazers)

-This is a three day Rust course developed by the Android team.
+This is a free Rust course developed by the Android team.
 The course covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.
-It also includes Android-specific content on the last day.

 The goal of the course is to teach you Rust.
 We assume you don't know anything about Rust and hope to: